Telecommunication-Telemedia-Assessment/itu-p1203-codecextension/README.md

 ## Installation

-Download this repository, then clone the official ITU-T P.1203 in this directory:
+Download this repository, then either install the official ITU-T P1203 software via pip, or clone the official ITU-T P.1203 in this directory:

 ```
 git clone https://github.com/itu-p1203/itu-p1203.git
 ```

-You can also then install this package globally via:
+You can also then install *this* package globally via:

 ```
 pip3 install .